-During hearing, the appellant appeared unrepresented while the Republic was represented by Ms Prosista, the learned State Attorney.
+During hearing, the appellant appeared unrepresented while the Republic was represented by Ms. Sara, the learned State Attorney.

-The appellant has nothing to add apart from adopting his grounds of appeal.
+The appellant had nothing to add apart from adopting his grounds of appeal.

-Responding to the grounds of appeal, the learned State Attorney Ms. Prosista, for the Republic, submitted that, they don't support all grounds of appeal.
-She argued that in principle they don't agree with the appellant grounds of appeal on the following reasons:-

-Responding to the grounds of appeal collectively the learned State Attorney submitted by the prosecution that the prosecution proved the case beyond reasonable doubt.
-She argued that the court properly complied with Act No.2 of 2016 by asking the victim to promise.
+Responding to the grounds of appeal, the learned State Attorney Ms. Sara, for the Republic, submitted that, they don't support all grounds of appeal.
+Responding to the grounds of appeal collectively the learned State Attorney submitted that the prosecution proved the case beyond reasonable doubt.
+She argued that the court properly complied with Section 127 of the Evidence by asking the victim to promise.
+Ms. Sara added that trial court complied with section 192 of the CPA as indicated under page 5.
+Furthermore, that Laila was not a material witness as she was not at the scene.

-It was her further submitted that the evidence by the victim (PW1) was clear and the trial court based on it in convicting the appellant.
+It was her further submission that the evidence by the victim (PW1) was clear and the trial court based on it in convicting the appellant.
 She also contended that in sexual offences like the one at hand, the evidence of the victim is crucial as it was held in the case of Selemani Makumba v.
 Republic [2006] TLR 379.

-The learned State Attorney also argued that, the evidence of PW1 was also supported by other testimony of the victim's brother, PW2.
-She further argued that, there was no need of medical report since the offence the appellant was charged with, requires no medical report as, there was no penetration therefore the appellant was correctly convicted with the charged offence.
+The learned State Attorney also argued that, the evidence of PW1 was also supported by other testimony of the victim's mother, she argued that the age of the victim was proved by her mother that she was fourteen (14)